DankLabDev/taskflows/README.md

 ```

 ### Review Task Status/Results
 Tasks can send alerts via Slack and/or Email, as shown in the above example.
+Internally, alerts are sent using the [alert-msgs](https://github.com/djkelleher/alert-msgs) package.
 Task start/finish times, status, retry count, return values can be found in the `task_runs` table.
 Any errors that occurred during the execution of a task can be found in the `task_errors` table.

 ### Create Services
 *Note: To use services, your system must have systemd (the init system on most modern Linux distributions)*